emanuelefaja/guide2life/start/introduction.md

 ![](/intro.webp)

 Drawing from a wide range of disciplines, including philosophy, [evolutionary psychology](/start/brain-meets-world), health sciences, and personal development, Guide2Life offers a structured approach to understanding and optimizing various aspects of your life.
-Whether you're seeking to improve your physical health, build stronger relationships, make better decisions, or [find a deeper sense of purpose](/start/philosophy-of-life), this guide will provide you with practical strategies and insights to help you along the way.
+Whether you're seeking to [lose weight](/health/losing-weight), build stronger relationships, make better decisions, or [find a deeper sense of purpose](/start/philosophy-of-life), this guide will provide you with practical strategies and insights to help you along the way.

 ## Rationale
 > "The unexamined life is not worth living." **Socrates.**

+Guide2Life was created to fill a significant gap: **a well-organized, trustworthy resource for living well.**

 Many individuals struggle to find proper guidance, relying on trial and error to navigate personal and professional challenges.

-Schools teach us maths and geography, but not the art of conversation, how to make critical decisions, or cook a healthy meal.
+The information found here is widely available, but fragmented across various sources and lacks structure, which complicates the search for dependable advice.
+For instance, you can check out how recommended books, blogs, and videos for other excellent content online.

+However, there are a lot of actors with misaligned incentives that want to profit from the various struggles that individuals face in their lives.
 The abundance of self-help resources in the digital age can also lead to confusion and difficulty distinguishing evidence-based advice from opinion, speculation, and click-bait.

+School has not filled the gap.
+Traditional education systems focus on academic subjects like math and geography but but not the art of conversation, how to make critical decisions, or cook a healthy meal.

+Finally, our  founder has [explored these topics extensively on his blog for over a decade.](https://emanuele.cc) His insights, though valuable, were sporadic and not always evidence-based.
+His frustration in seeking a structured manual for how to live well led to the creation of Guide2Life.

 **Guide2Life addresses these challenges by curating and synthesizing the best available evidence from various disciplines.**